-All proceedings of the project are conducted in English, and participants are frequently required to make oral and written presentations.
+Education University degree or equivalent qualification from a recognized participants are frequently required to make oral and written presentations.
 They must therefore be proficient in spoken and written English.
-Those who are not proficient in English will not
+Those who are not proficient in English will not be accepted.